breakintoprogram/agon-mos/README.md

 	- `&0BE000 - 0BFFFFF`: Global heap and stack
 6. The RUN command is incomplete - it will eventually call code in ADL mode as well.
 Use RET.LIS to return back to MOS

+### System options

+`SET KEYBOARD n`: Set the keyboard layout (0: UK, 1: US)

 ### The autoexec.txt file

 If the MOS detects an autoexec.txt file on the root of the SD card during cold-boot, it will read the file in, and execute the MOS commands in the file sequentially from top to bottom.

-For example, to automatically load and run BBC BASIC from the root folder, and change to the test folder:
+For example, to set keyboard to US, load BBC BASIC from the root folder, change to the test folder, then run BASIC

 ```
+SET KEYBOARD 1
 LOAD bbcbasic &40000
 CD test
 RUN &40000